UNIVERSITY OF WISCONSIN River Falls

 Earn a Bachelor of Science degree in Agricultural Engineering, Environmental Engineering or Engineering Technology.

-The College of Agriculture, Food and Environmental Sciences (CAFES) offers two different engineering tracks - Agricultural Engineering and Environmental Engineering.
 Agricultural Engineering offers three focused options: Machinery Systems, Food and Process Systems, and Natural Resources and Environmental Systems.

 Engineering Technology offers four emphasis areas: Conservation Technology, Food and Bioprocessing Systems, Test Engineering Technology, and Agricultural Systems Management.